ELC 243 Programmable Logic Controllers

 Program Graduate Competencies (PGCs are the competencies every graduate will develop specific to his or her major)

-2. Apply a knowledge of mathematics, science, engineering, and technology to electronics engineering technology problems that require limited application of principles but extensive practical knowledge.
+1. Apply practical knowledge of mathematics, science, engineering, and technology to electronics engineering technology problems.

 Core Curriculum Competencies (CCCs are the competencies every graduate will develop)